-Sámara is about a 2-hour drive from the Liberia airport, and Nosara is another 30-45 minutes further on a tricky dirt road that is sometimes impassable in the rainy season.
+Sámara is about a 2-hour drive from the Liberia airport, and Nosara is another 30-45 minutes further on a tricky dirt road that is sometimes impassable during the rainy season.

 It sits on a piece of land with incredible views, and the project’s success has lured in many high-end developers with their pick of luxury hotel operators.

-For most people, Guanacaste is synonymous to the sea, the beach, the sun!
-It is the number one tourist destination of Costa Rica.
+For most people, Guanacaste is synonymous with the beach, the sea, and sun!
+It is the most visited province in Costa Rica.

-Guanacaste is known as cattle country, however today it mainly lives off tourism.
+Guanacaste is known as cattle country, but today it mainly lives off tourism.

 Tamarindo is the biggest coastal town, and Liberia is the capital of the province.

-It receives more visitors now with the opening of its international airports as many tourists prefer to fly straight to the coast and avoid San Jose altogether.
+It receives more visitors now with the opening of its international airport.
+Many tourists prefer to fly straight to the coast and avoid San Jose altogether.

-Guanacaste has a coastline of about 635 miles; most of it consists of beautiful beaches.
+Guanacaste has a coastline of about 635 miles, consisting mostly of beautiful beaches.

 It has a population of 270,000 spread out in its cantons, the result of a fusion of many cultures resulting in a philosophy and attitude towards life seen nowhere else in the country.